Are you in the mood for a Hamptons Greek cuisine

 Overall our dining experience at Nammos in Southampton, NY was delightful and the manager Emilios Eliades and his staff were attentive and very kind.
 I would have loved to try dessert, but our time was limited, next time because I think it would be fun to go back with friends to have those greek spreads again.
 We really liked them!

 OLD STOVE PUB: After visiting and dining at Nammos in Southampton I was anxious to dine at the sister place in Bridgehampton, called the Old Stove Pub.
 I have passed this restaurant several times and yet never bothered to dine there, but I wanted to do a comparison since I was told it too was a Greek restaurant.
-I went with my friend Helen, unfortunately the weather was yucky and we could not enjoy the outdoor dining that was so beautiful.
-The night before a friend had raved about his wonderful meal at the Old Stove Pub, so although the reviews on YELP were discouraging I was looking forward to dining there.
+I went with my friend Helen, unfortunately the weather was yucky and we could not enjoy the outdoor dining that I am told is so beautiful.
+The night before, a friend had raved about his wonderful meal at the Old Stove Pub, so although the reviews on YELP were discouraging I was looking forward to dining there.

 Unlike Nammos that had a new youthful, Southampton look, Old Stove Pub has a more rustic feel.
 It was cozy and comfortable.
 George Gounelas the Manager was very attentive and although I liked the food at Nammos, I had a better dining experience at Old Stove Pub.
 I am shocked to read what some wrote about their dining experience because I had the complete opposite experience.